alfg/AdminCraft/README.md

 ## Requirements ##

-**BEFORE INSTALLING ADMINCRAFT, PLEASE READ NOTES AT THE BOTTOM OF THIS README**

 - A Linux OS.
 AdminCraft has only been tested on Ubuntu 11.04, but should be compatible with at least 9.04+
 - Python 2.6+.
 Python 3 is not yet supported